-Hundreds of students from local and regional schools in Trujillo gathered at the Archaeology Museum of the Universidad Nacional de Trujillo to participate in an art competition for Chan Chan’s Watch Day on June 16, 2015.
-The aim of the event was to raise awareness among the new generations of the need to protect and manage the archaeological site’s buffer zone against littering and encroachment.
-Watch Day helped promote an educational campaign among local and regional schools, teachers, parents, and children, encouraging them to learn and investigate about Chan Chan, its past, its legacy, and the challenges it is facing.
-Through drawing and painting, participants expressed their vision for the future of this area and the local identity.
-The event was widely covered by the local and regional media.
+Hundreds of students from local and regional schools in Trujillo gathered at the Archaeology Museum of the National University of Trujillo to participate in an art competition for Chan Chan’s Watch Day in June 2015.
+The aim of the event was to educate the younger generations about the need to protect and manage the archaeological site’s buffer zone against littering and encroachment.